tamari92/kf2-tournament/rules.md

 # Section 10: Exploits
 ### 10.1 - Permitted Exploits
-Though the following exploits are allowed, Tournament Staff and commentators reserve the right to ask players to refrain if they feel they are being abused in a way that reflects unsportsmanlike conduct, distasteful intent, or are otherwise excessive in nature.
+Though the following exploits are allowed, Tournament Staff and Commentators reserve the right to ask players to refrain if they feel they are being abused in a way that reflects unsportsmanlike conduct, distasteful intent, or are otherwise excessive in nature.
 Failure to comply can result in earning a zero score for the round, or possibly more, dependent on severity.
 Tournament Staff have full discretion in these matters and are not required to justify their decision(s).

 #### 10.1.1 - Reload Cancelling
 Reload cancelling, of any form, is permitted in this tournament.